 When the recovery started in April, it brought a lot of volatility into penny stocks.
 It was an amazing opportunity for day trading!

 The overall markets have now gone through a V-shaped recovery, and have seen new highs since the beginning of the year.
 This includes FANG stocks.

 Let me make one thing clear:

-I’m not an investor and I’m in no way giving you financial advice.
-All trading and investing is risky.
+I’m in no way giving you financial advice.
+All trading is risky.
 Never risk more than you can afford.
 Do your own due diligence.

 FANG stocks all trade on the Nasdaq.
 They’re part of the S&P 500.
 Any standard brokerage or IRA account will let you purchase them.